Areas of expertise

 the secondary forms of anthocyanins in an effort to understand factors affecting

 their applicability as nutraceuticals and as colourants in the food and

-Musa is currently pursuing a PhD in Environment and Agrifood at Cranfield University working on the project “Agricultural Bioproducts from Medicinal and Aromatic plants” which is a collaboration between Cranfield University, Rothamsted Research and Mohammed VI Polytechnic University.
+Musa is currently pursuing a PhD in Agrifood at Cranfield University working on the project “Agricultural Bioproducts from Medicinal and Aromatic plants” which is a collaboration between Cranfield University, Rothamsted Research and Mohammed VI Polytechnic University.